×

 Is there a lot of diversity?
 Are people in Ecuador accepting of differences?

 "Most people here are mestizo.
-They are very accepting of any race but do not inter-marry with blacks," wrote one member in Bahia de Caraquez.
+They are very accepting of any race but do not inter-marry with blacks," commented one expat who made the move to Bahia de Caraquez.

 "I believe that the people here are warm and accepting.
 I certainly have not come across any hostilities to expats.
-They are very eager to be of helping nature," explained one expat living in Cuenca, Ecuador.
+They are very eager to be of helping nature," remarked one expat living in Cuenca, Ecuador.

 "Yes, there is a lot of diversity in Ecuador.
 Ethnic groups, languages, backgrounds, and cultures all exist in the country in a variety of forms.
 Ecuador is home to people of African and Indigenous descent, as well as those of European and Middle Eastern descent.
 Additionally, a wide range of religious beliefs and practices can be found in the country.
-Generally, Ecuadorians are very accepting of diversity and are known to embrace it as part of the national culture," said one expat in Ecuador.
+Generally, Ecuadorians are very accepting of diversity and are known to embrace it as part of the national culture," wrote one member in Ecuador.

 "The majority of people here are Catholic.
 There are a large number of Evangelical Prostestant Churches.
 Also many Mormons are here helping the poor.
-They are very tolerant of all religious followers here, as long as you don't tell them their religion is wrong," said one expat who made the move to Bahia de Caracruz.
+They are very tolerant of all religious followers here, as long as you don't tell them their religion is wrong," remarked one expat who made the move to Bahia de Caracruz.

 View More Answers